What is non-directed living organ donation?

 Before you make the decision to become a non-directed living organ donor, you should always speak to your primary care doctor about your specific health needs.

-Once you’re cleared by your doctor, you should begin researching:
+Once you’re cleared by your doctor, you should begin considering:

 What are the risks of non-directed living organ donation?

 For most non-directed living organ donors, a full recovery is expected after their procedure.
 However, with any surgery, there will always be risks.
-These risks can include:
+These risks will be discussed thoroughly with the potential donor by the medical and surgical teams during the donor evaluation.

 Support and resources for non-directed living organ donors